Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 One possible strategy could include these steps:

 1. Clearly state which imagery is to be considered the reference to which anything else should be aligned.
-In this case let us assume that the reference is Bing.
+In this case let us assume that the reference is Maxar Standard.
-2. Make sure that all existing features which are also visible on Bing are aligned with Bing imagery, i.e. realign if necessary.
+2. Make sure that all existing features which are also visible on Maxar Standard are aligned with Maxar Standard imagery, i.e. realign if necessary.
-3. Align the alternative imagery to existing features (and thus to Bing) using the imagery offset function of the editor.
+3. Align the alternative imagery to existing features (and thus to Maxar Standard) using the imagery offset function of the editor.
 4. Add new features from the now correctly aligned alternative imagery.

 It is important that step 3 is repeated for every task of the project and the individual task squares should not be too large because imagery offsets can vary considerably across an mapping area, particularly if the terrain is not flat.
 Even imagery discontinuities may occur across a project - look out for them and advise the contributors of such a problem.